Main Menu

 German shepherds come in various colors and, like their lupine ancestors, sport double fur coats.

-#8 Wolf-Like Dog: Swedish Vallhund
+#8 Swedish Vallhund

 Our last pick for dogs that look like wolves is the Swedish Vallhund.
-Averaging about 25 pounds and 12 inches high, Swedish Vallhunds are the pipsqueaks of the wolf type dog pack.
+Averaging about 25 pounds and 12 inches high, Swedish Vallhunds are the pipsqueaks of the wolf-type dog pack.
 Though small, their distinctive ears, thick coat, and sturdy builds serve as testaments to their roots.

 Swedish Vallhund frolicking in the grass